Do You Have a New Road or Trail Bike? Time to Get These Tips of Riding it Faster, Smarter, Stronger

 8. Clean your shoes monthly.
 Also: wash your gloves.

-9. Warm Up -
+Warm Up -

-A slow start primes your engine by directing oxygen from your blood cells to your muscles.
-Spin easy for 20 to 30 minutes before you begin to hammer.
+your blood cells to your muscles.
+Spin easy for 20 to 30 minutes before

 10. Always Carry Cash -